No UK quarantine for Covishield vaccinated Indians from Oct 11 | Business

 Those arriving before the cut off date of October 11 would still need to follow the rules for unvaccinated travellers.

 "The UK has further opened up international travel and will recognise India's vaccine certification system from October 11.
-The decision was taken after close technical cooperation between our ministries taking public health factors into account," said a spokesperson of British High Commission in India.
+The decision was taken after close technical cooperation between our ministries taking public health factors into account," a spokesperson for the British High Commission in New Delhi said.

 "The extension of vaccine certification is a further step to enable people to travel more freely again, in a safe and sustainable way, while protecting public health," the spokesperson said.